Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Oklahoma Housing Finance Agency, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Oklahoma Housing Finance Agency manages approximately 11,363 assisted housing units (11,363 Section 8), and wait times depend on turnover and demand in Oklahoma City.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Oklahoma Housing Finance Agency
+Programs at Oklahoma Housing Finance Agency

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Oklahoma Housing Finance Agency provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Oklahoma City.
+This program serves approximately 11,363 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Oklahoma Housing Finance Agency are attached to specific apartment complexes or units in Oklahoma City.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

 Frequently Asked Questions